-- TOEFL iBT minimum score of 100 with reading and writing subskill scores of 26 - TOEFL paper based minimum overall score of 600. - ❖ IELTS minimum score of 7.0, with minimum reading and writing band scores of 7.0
+- TOEFL iBT minimum overall score of 100, with minimum reading and writing subskill scores of 26 - TOEFL (paper-based) minimum overall score of 600 - IELTS minimum overall score of7.0, with minimum reading and writing band scores of 7.0

-Please see the English Department website for additional score requirements.
+Please see the English Department website for current score requirements.

-Students are admitted to the MA program with Professional Writing Option.
-If a student wishes to move from one MA degree program into another MA degree program (such as the MA with Option in Professional Writing to the general MA), the student must submit an application to and receive approval for that change from the Admissions Committee.
+Students are admitted to the MA program with TESL Option.
+If a student wishes to move from one MA degree program into another MA degree program (such as the MA with TESL Option to the general MA), the student must submit an application to and receive approval for that change from the Admissions Committee.
 The application must include a new statement of purpose and a new writing sample, which will be considered along with the rest of the student's graduate file.
 Since this application will be an internal English Department matter, students will not pay an application fee.
 If the Admissions Committee does not grant the request, the student will have the option of continuing in the area of specialization into which he or she was admitted.